-Julie McCauley, MSW
+Julie McCauley, LCSW

 Julie works as a clinical therapist full-time with many patients having a dual diagnosis of mental health and brain injury.
 She is currently working to modify treatment to be more effective with the brain injury population.
 Julie also works at McKay Dee Hospital as a medical social worker, being cross-trained in every aspect of the hospital.
-Her main focus is trauma and rehabilitation with a specialization and focus on the brain injury population.
-Julie also has a son who is a six-year survivor of a severe TBI.
+Her main focus is trauma and rehabilitation with a specialization and

 (in alphabetical order)